NuGardt/crayon-lang-vbnet/README.md

 -------------

 1. Search for the folder langs inside your crayon installation
-2. Create a folder named ada
+2. Create a folder named "vbnet"
 3. copy **ALL** txt files into that folder
 4. DONE